 When it comes to pork loin, there’s only two ways I like to prepare it; the first is on an open grill in the middle of summer, and the second is the oven-baked method which pretty much takes all of the guess work out of the cooking process.
-A slow roasted pork loin is the way to go!
+A roasted pork loin is the way to go!
 It allows the flavours from the sauce to seep into the meat and creates a sticky, delicious coating that begs to be mopped up and devoured!

 I’ve often heard John.e speak about his mom’s pork dinners.
 She always served pork with applesauce, which Dear Reader, I cannot comprehend.
 How does one pair pork with applesauce, or for that matter, how does one eat applesauce at all?
 It’s just one of those things that I cannot bring myself to eat – I think it’s the texture.